L-Pace/L-Pace.github.io/_projects/mini-dungeon.md

     NPC ian = new NPC(
         NPC_ID_IAN,
         " Ian, the Alchemist",
-        " Hello traveller.
+        " Hello traveler.
 I'm Ian, the Alchemist.\n I have a job for ya.
 I'm preparing an antidote for my dog that by\n accident ate snake chocolate.\n I can't leave home right now and I need `3 trolls eye` to complete the\n antidote.\n I saw some trolls just around the Red Lake.\n If you'll help me I'll give you the `key` that open the `Cabin in the\n woods`, just South of the Red Forest and 20 gold.", "I need the ingredients ASAP or my dog will make a mess for at least 3 days in a row!", " Thank you for your help!\n This is your reward and good luck for your adventure!", "I'm quite busy preparing the antidote for my dog!
 Thank you again for your help!
 See you around!");